-Trump campaign goes into full projection mode with new “Liar” ads
+Trump campaign goes into full projection mode with new ‘Liar’ ads

 Another 53 ads say that Biden “can’t be trusted.”
 Other variations say Biden is “hiding” something or that he is “corrupt.”
 Political campaigns often test thousands of combinations of text and imagery in ads to test which ones voters respond to best.

 Projection is a debate tactic in which one person aggressively ascribes one of their own bad traits to their opponent.
-The opponent is forced to spend time refuting the claim, and meanwhile the person doing the projecting has avoided having to answer for their own bad trait.
+The opponent is forced to spend time refuting the claim, and meanwhile, the person doing the projecting has avoided having to answer for their own bad trait.

 According to a Washington Post count, Donald Trump had lied more than 20,000 times from the time he took office through mid-July of 2020.
 The pace of his lying has surely accelerated since then as the campaign enters its final phase.
 The Associated Press wrote that Trump “unleashed a torrent of fabrications” during the first presidential debate two weeks ago.
 CNN fact-checker Daniel Dale said there were times during the debate when every single statement from Trump was a lie.